Bouliki972/bouliki/worldcup.md

 As an old colony of Portugal, they are showing teeth and courage.
 People often underestimate the pain descendants of slaves carry, generation after generation. 🦅
 They finished 2nd with 3 points and are qualified for the next round👏🏼.
 Forget about the fact that they'll meet the Argentina of Messi! 🇦🇷⚽

+P.S.
+The Cape Verdean diaspora was already present in other legendary teams, like France 🇫🇷 with Patrick Vieira or Patrice Evra! 🇨🇻⚽"

 I will do my best to visit Cape Verde, which is on a similar latitude as Gorée Island (worth visiting, you won't be the same after).
 Gorée (Senegal) 🇸🇳, where many left Africa for the "New World".
 But for now, I will listen to the Best of Cesária Évora and educate myself on Cape Verde—the archipelago of 10 volcanic islands located in the Atlantic Ocean, not far from Senegal. 🌊🌋

 ### African Team Updates 🌍⚽